New coronavirus variants keep popping up. Here's what we know about them - KTVZ

 Teams at Columbia University, the Aaron Diamond AIDS Research Center at Columbia University and elsewhere have also been testing lab-made versions of the viral mutations against the blood of vaccinated people and say while there does seem to be a somewhat diminished effect of vaccination, its not enough to weaken protection — yet.

-There’s also evidence the changes may help some escape from monoclonal antibody treatments made by Eli Lilly and Co. and Regeneron, also.
+There’s also evidence the changes may help some escape from monoclonal antibody treatments made by Eli Lilly and Co. and Regeneron.

 P.1

-A variant suspected of fueling a resurgence of viral spread in Brazil turned up in Minnesota for the first time this week.
+A variant suspected of fueling a resurgence of viral spread in Brazil turned up in Minnesota for the first time in January.
 It was in a traveler from Brazil, so there’s no indication yet of community spread.

 This variant, called P.1, was found in 42% of specimens in one survey done in the Brazilian city of Manaus, and Japanese officials found the variant in four travelers from Brazil.